 Move to unsupervised learning and implement methods like PCA for dimensionality reduction or clustering for discovering groups in a data set.
 Complete your toolbelt with ensemble method that combine other models to improve performance, such as Random Forest or Gradient Boosting.

-Unveil the magic behind Deep Learning by understanding the architecture of neural networks (neurons, layers, stacks) and their parameters (activations, losses, optimizers).
+Unveil the magic behind Deep Learning by understanding the architecture of neural networks (neurons, layers, stacks) and their parameters (activations, losses, optimisers).
 Become autonomous to build your own networks, especially to work with images, times and text, while learning the techniques and tricks that make Deep Learning work.

 Get comfortable into managing sequential data and text (sequence of words) by transforming them into appropriate inputs.
 Leverage the power of Recurrent Neural Networks to forecast future values and perform valuable Natural Language Processing.

-Move from Jupyter Notebook to a code editor and learn how to setup a machine learning project in the right way in order to quickly and confidently iterate.
+Move from Jupyter Notebook to a code editor and learn how to set up a machine learning project in the right way in order to quickly and confidently iterate.
 Learn how to convert a machine learning model into a model with a robust and scalable pipeline with sklearn-pipeline using encoders and transformers.

-Building a machine learning model from start to finish requires a lot of data preparation, experimentation, iteration and tuning.
+Building a machine learning model from start to finish requires a lot of data preparation, experimentation, iteration, and tuning.
 We'll teach you how to do your feature engineering and hyperparameter tuning in order to build the best model.
 For this, we will leverage a library called MLflow.

 Finally, we'll show you how to deploy your code and model to production.
 Using Google Cloud AI Platform, you'll be able to train your model at scale, package it and make it available to the world.
-Cherry on top, you will use a Docker environment to deploy your own RESTful Flask API which could be plugged to any front-end interface.
+Cherry on top, you will use a Docker environment to deploy your own RESTful Flask API which could be plugged into any front-end interface.

 From morning lectures to evening talks, every day in Berlin is action-packed.